Optimal consumption under a drawdown constraint over a finite horizon: Market Model and Problem Formulation

+where the constant $\delta\geq 0$ denotes the subjective time preference parameter, and $0<p<1$ stands for the agent's relative risk aversion coefficient.

-\begin{remark} We first note that the problem \eqref{eq:Valuefunction} is an extension of the control problem considered in \cite{ABY19} to the model with a finite horizon.
+We first note that the problem \eqref{eq:Valuefunction} is an extension of the control problem considered in \cite{ABY19} to the model with a finite horizon.
 Some new mathematical challenges arise as we encounter a parabolic variational inequality with time-dependent free boundaries.
-One main contribution of the present paper is that all time-dependent free boundaries stemming from the control constraint $\alpha z_t\leq c_t\leq z_t$ can be characterized in analytical form (see \eqref{solc*} in Corollary \ref{thm:V}), allowing us to identify time-dependent thresholds of the wealth variable to choose among different optimal feedback consumption strategy.
+One main contribution of the present paper is that all time-dependent free boundaries stemming from the control constraint $\alpha z_t\leq c_t\leq z_t$ can be characterized in analytical form (see \eqref{solvo*}, \eqref{solvo1} and \eqref{solvoa} in Thereom \ref{thm:Ufb}), allowing us to identify time-dependent thresholds for the ratio between the wealth level and the past consumption running maximum to choose among different optimal feedback consumption strategies, see \eqref{solc*} in Theorem \ref{thm:V}.